iliasam/Laser_tape_reverse_engineering/README.md

 Video: https://youtu.be/bJaUrZ7ZMj4

 Steps that I have done:
-- Fully reverse engineered schematic of laser tape.
+- Fully reverse engineered schematic of laser tape measure.
 - Captured data packets at I2C bus with logic analyzer.
 - Decoded that packets and get values of laser modulation frequencies.
 - Write own firmware for that captures low frequency signal and send it to PC.